mixerapi/rest/README.md

 In your Application class simply add `\MixerApi\Rest\Lib\Middleware\AutoRoutingMiddleware` after `RoutingMiddleware`:

-> Note: AutoRoutingMiddleware is **not advised** for production APIs due to performance reasons.
+> Note: There is a minor performance penalty with AutoRoutingMiddleware so use `routes.php` in production.

 ```php
 # src/Application.php